terales/blackbird-docs/src/content/docs/apps/Webflow.mdx

 ### Collection items
 -   **Get collection item content as HTML** returns content of a specific collection item in HTML format.
 -   **Publish collection item** publishes a specific collection item.
+This actions can only publish an item of the default locale, because of the Webflow API limitation.
 -   **Update collection item content from HTML** updates content of a specific collection item from HTML file.

 ## Events